BTU Calculator: How Many BTUs Do I Need?

 Step 9: Ductwork losses

 Ducts running through unconditioned spaces (attics, crawlspaces, garages) lose energy.
 Average ducts add 15% to both heating and cooling loads.
 Poorly sealed or uninsulated ducts in hot attics can lose 25% or more.
 Well-sealed, insulated ducts in conditioned space add only 5%.
 Ductless systems (mini splits, window units) have 0% duct loss — one of their key efficiency advantages.
 This is why a ductless mini split can outperform a higher-BTU ducted system in practice.
+In tight, well-insulated homes, pairing a mini split with an HRV or ERV provides ventilation without the duct loss penalty.

 For a code-compliant load calculation, ACCA's Manual J is the industry standard.
 Many HVAC contractors include it as part of an installation quote.